RoboPhred/discrelog/src/evolvers/README.md

 Evolvers define a function to accept input or user interaction, and emit a plan of future changes to their output.

-When some external state changes (input pin state change, input pin wired/unwired, user interaction), an element will have the opportunity to evolve its state by producing a transition for any of its output pins.

 ### Transitions

 Evolvers change their outputs by requesting transitions during the evolution step.